 I like the area because the small town pace of life is slower than the stress filled go-go lifestyle in bigger cities.
 I also like the intellectual energy and youthful enthusiasm surrounding a research university.
 We have a free (grant supported) public bus system called CatBus.
 There is always entertainment in the form of collegiate sporting events, musical and theater productions, festivals, and public lectures.
 For families, our area is home to an award winning elementary school and one of the highest rated high schools in our state.
 This is a rare combination of small town living and big city perks that I (and now many others) love.

 Students typically attend Clemson University, graduate, and then move on to bigger places with more job opportunities.
-I found a way to stick around by creating my own opportunities (for a roadmap to do the same thing, see my articles “How to Quit Your Job and Invest in Real Estate” – Part 1 and Part 2).
+I found a way to stick around by creating my own opportunities.
 Most residents who live in Clemson have jobs related to the University, but some people also commute 40 minutes to Greenville.
 Our area is also home to many retirees, so service businesses to that demographic are also popular.